Frequently Asked Questions

 Continuing education units will be awarded for nurses, LCSW's, and MFT's.

-For successful completion of the program, and thus to obtain a Patient Navigation Certificate, all participants will demonstrate Patient Navigation skills that meet specific criteria.
+For successful completion of the program, and thus to obtain a Health Navigation Certificate, all participants will demonstrate Health Navigation skills that meet specific criteria.
 These will be outlined and addressed during the course.
 Your Navigation skills will be assessed in a variety of ways, including observation, peer feedback, feedback from intern sites and client feedback.
 Once or twice per year, students will navigate trained actors who provide feedback based on predetermined criteria.

 Do I have to have a license in the health care field?
 What happens if I am not a licensed health care provider?

 You do not have to have a license in the health care field to participate in the program or to receive a certificate.
 However, if you have no experience in the health care field or if we feel you have not met the pre-determined criteria for placement during the first semester, we may not place you in a western medical setting for your field experience.
 In that case, you may be placed in a non-medical setting or you can choose to find clients in the general population to meet the field requirements.

 What kind of jobs can I get once I graduate?

 The term Health Navigator is being used for a wide variety of positions.
 It is used interchangeably with many other terms such as Patient Navigator, Health Advocate, Patient Advocate, Health Liason, etc. It is listed in a 2010 research study by the Partners in Care Foundation as one of the top six emerging "encore" (second) career opportunities in the healthcare field.